KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_3_body_section_headers.md

     4. Save the page, switch over to Google Chrome and reload.
 Even though we've started adding content to the body section there is still nothing to see.

-2. Use emmet to add the main header of your page using an `h1` tag inside the `div.col-sm-12` element.
+2. Use an `h1` tag inside the last `div` element.
 Type `h1` then press the `tab` key.
-Don't forget to write the name of your cocktail lounge between the opening and closing tags!
+Write the name of your cocktail lounge between the opening and closing tags.

 4. Save your file and reload it in Google Chrome.